mroshaw/mroshaw.github.io/Subnautica/yourfirstmod/exploringgamefiles.md

 A couple of things jump out:

 1. There's a `damage` field of type float.
-It's like Christmas has come early, as this is just what we're looking to change!
+It's like Christmas has come early, as this looks very much like a value that is used to determine how much damage to inflict on a target!
-1. There is no obvious method, highlighted in orange, for us to "hook" into to alter this value.
+1. However, remember that we need to "inject" somewhere early in the lifecycle of this object.
+There is no obvious method, highlighted in orange, for us to "hook" into to alter this value.

 At this point it's worth touching on Unity event functions.
 To keep things simple, you can think of Unity event functions as steps executed in order when an object is created in the Unity game engine.
 You can find out more in the [Unity documentation](https://docs.unity3d.com/Manual/ExecutionOrder.html).